neophob/wpc-emu/README.md

 Starting with World Cup Soccer, a security programmable integrated circuit (PIC) chip was added to the CPU board in all WPC-S games at location U22.
 This PIC chip was game specific making it so CPU boards could not be swapped between different models without changing the security PIC chip.

 - World Cup Soccer 🚀 - February 1994
-- The Pinball Circus - June 1994
+- The Pinball Circus (very rare, only 2 pins exists) - June 1994
 - The Flintstones 🚀 - July 1994
 - Corvette 🚀 - August 1994
 - Red & Ted's Road Show 🚀 - October 1994